-Hi there!
-My name is Justin Seeley, and I'm a staff author here at lynda.com.
+- [Voiceover] Hi there.
+My name is Justin Seeley, and I'm a staff author here at Lynda.com.
 I want to welcome you to this course on Illustrator for Web Design.
-We are going to start off by covering some core concepts about web design, including how to set up documents for various web and mobile application designs.
-Once we've laid the groundwork, we'll take a deeper dive into things like color management, working with layers, creating wireframes and mockups, and even developing user interface elements.
-Once we've created our web graphics, I'll walk you step by step through optimizing and exporting your images to the web, so that you can get the highest-quality files with the smallest file size possible.
+We're going to start off by covering some core concepts about web design, including how to set up documents for various web and mobile application designs.
+Once we've laid the ground work, we'll take a deeper dive into things like color management, working with layers, creating wire frames and mockups, and even developing user interface elements.
+Once we've created our web graphics, I'll walk you step-by-step through optimizing and exporting your images to the web, so that you can get the highest quality files with the smallest file size possible.

-Hopefully, by the end of this course, you'll have a firm grasp on the web design process and how you can use Adobe Illustrator to create graphics for any screen-based design.
-Well, we've got a lot to cover, so if you are ready, let's begin our look at Illustrator for Web Design.
+Hopefully, by the end of this course, you'll have a firm grasp on the web design process, and how you can use Adobe Illustrator to create graphics for any screen-based design.
+Well, we've got a lot to cover, so if you're ready, let's begin our look at Illustrator for Web Design.